ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_logging_global_module.rst

     #   - "no logging ip access-list cache interval 200"
     #   - "no logging ip access-list cache threshold 5000"
     #   - "no logging origin-id hostname"
-    #   - "no logging level auth 2"
+    #   - "no logging severity auth 2"
-    #   - "no logging level ospfv3 1"
+    #   - "no logging severity ospfv3 1"
-    #   - "no logging level ftp 6"
+    #   - "no logging severity ftp 6"
     #   - "no logging server 203.0.113.100 1 use-vrf management"
     #   - "no logging server 203.0.113.101 3 facility local6 use-vrf default"
     #